Back to Reputation Management

 • Basic administrative tasks that aren't directly customer-facing.

 • Estimate the cost.
-If you pay a manager £15 an hour, and they spend 10 hours a week on these tasks, that's £150. £600 a month.
-That's a significant chunk of change.
+Take what you pay a manager per hour, multiply it by the hours they spend on these tasks each week, and the total is usually bigger than you expect. £600 a month.
+That’s a significant chunk of change, isn't it?

 Step 2: Pick One Pain Point.
 Don’t try to automate everything at once.